jinyyy666/Research-Notes/Notes.md

 2. Identify the problem, and find out where the performance bottleneck is.

 3. Avoid an obscure and superficial view of the algorithm.
 Go deeper.

+4. Find out the good performance metric to begin with